TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-unit-tests-vitest.md

 # Code Coverage

-* Useful tool to validate that you're exercising all code paths
-* Forces you to look at code with fresh eyes
-* May be missing a test case for an order of operations you hadn't considered
-* May realize that there's an impossible order of operations and you have redundant code
+[Code Coverage]({% link _posts/2024-03-18-vitest-code-coverage.md %}) is a useful tool to validate that you're exercising all code paths in your unit tests.
+It also forces you to look at your code with fresh eyes.
+You may be missing a test case for an order of operations you hadn't considered.
+Or, you might realize that you're protecting against an impossible order of operations and you have redundant code.

-* Not sufficient by itself.
-If you haven't included a test for async interference coverage won't tell you that it's missing.
+Remember, that code coverage is not a substitute for independent thought and analysis.
+If you haven't included a check for async interference, code coverage won't tell you that it's missing.

-# Vitest Coverage Weirdness
+# Vitest Code Coverage Weirdness

-* To speed things up and look at big picture I'm running a vitest coverage report at the repo level
-* All unit tests in all packages are run and combined into one coverage report
+To speed things up and look at the big picture I'm running a vitest coverage report for my [entire monorepo]({% link _posts/2025-09-08-vitest-3-monorepo-setup.md %}).
+All unit tests in all packages are run and combined into one coverage report.

-* Something has changed since I got all my dependencies up to date
-* Files that I haven't touched, that had 100% coverage across the board, are reporting low function coverage, despite having 100% coverage of all the lines in the functions that are supposedly not being called.
-The corresponding unit test for that file explicitly calls every function.
+Something changed when I got all my dependencies [up to date]({% link _posts/2026-02-16-infinisheet-chore-updates.md %}).
+Files that I haven't touched, that had 100% coverage across the board, are reporting low function coverage, despite having 100% coverage of all the lines in the functions that are supposedly not being called.
+The corresponding unit tests for the problem files explicitly call every function.

-* If I run coverage at the package level, it reports 100% function coverage.
-* For now, ignoring function coverage at the repo level if statements, branches and lines are all at 100%
+If I run coverage at the package level, it reports 100% function coverage.
+For now, I'm ignoring function coverage at the repo level if statements, branches and lines are all at 100%.

 # Conclusion

-* Much better understanding of the tools at my disposal and the kinds of tests I need to write
-* Back to 100% coverage of async interference code paths
+I have a much better understanding of the tools at my disposal and the kinds of unit tests I need to write.
+All my async operations have checks for potential async interference.
+My unit tests have 100% coverage of the code paths through those checks.

-# TODO

-* EventSourcedSpreadsheetData
-  * Async interference between syncLogsAsync and setCellValueAndFormat (both success and conflict error paths)
-  * setViewport to empty and undefined
+I'm ready to move on to the next feature on my backlog.